graphology/graphology/docs/iteration.md

 **Iteration methods**

-For a better flexibility, the library usually enables the developer to iterate through many ways:
+The library basically proposes two ways to iterate:

-* Methods returning arrays.
+* Methods returning arrays of keys.
-* `forEach` methods & typical reducers (`map`, `filter`, `reduce`, `some`, `find`, `every`).
-* Methods creating iterators for more complex, even asynchronous iteration.
-* Counting methods when the implementation is able to return a number without iteration.
+* Counting methods when the implementationis able to return a number without creating an array.

 **On what do we iterate?**